perlun/perlun.eu.org/_i18n/en/_posts/2025-08-24-why-you-need-automated-tests-and-valgrind.md

   support.

 - **You need Valgrind**.
 Well, maybe you don't.
-This largely depends on what kind of project you're working, but _if_ you are working with a language with manual memory management (like C, C++, Zig, Odin), chances are that [Valgrind]((https://en.wikipedia.org/wiki/Valgrind)) will be useful to you.
+This largely depends on what kind of project you're working on, but _if_ you are working with a language with manual memory management (like C, C++, Zig, Odin), chances are that [Valgrind]((https://en.wikipedia.org/wiki/Valgrind)) will be useful to you.
 It helps you find common errors like the one's we saw above (reading outside an allocated buffer), use-after-free, double-free and memory leaks.
 It can also help you spot potential bad patterns like mixing `malloc` and `delete` (or `new` and `free`) in C++.
 I think there's a bunch of other checks it can help you with too, but the `memcheck` stuff is the one I have experience